The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Discussion: a new look at Galactic globular clusters

-The results presented in the previous section show that we do not expect globular clusters accreted with their own parent satellite to clump in specific regions of the $E-L_z$ plane, unless there are reasons to assume that the Galaxy has not experienced any significant (i.e. mass ratio $\sim 1:10$) merger -- assumption which would contradict the current estimates of the mass ratio of the Gaia Sausage-Enceladus merger \citep[see, for example,][]{helmi18}.
+The results presented in the previous section show that we do not expect globular clusters accreted with their own parent satellite to clump in specific regions of the $E-L_z$ plane nor in the other analysed kinematic spaces, unless there are reasons to assume that the Galaxy has not experienced any significant (i.e. mass ratio $\sim 1:10$) merger -- assumption which would contradict the current estimates of the mass ratio of the Gaia Sausage-Enceladus merger \citep[see, for example,][]{helmi18}.
 Moreover, if the Galaxy has experienced more than one significant merger during its evolution \citep[see, for example,][]{kruijssen2020kraken}, clusters associated to these mergers can overlap and mix in $E-L_z$ space, particularly in the most gravitationally bound regions of the diagram (i.e. low energies).
 A suite of mergers would also muddle the traces left by previous accretion events in this space.
-Finally, a region of the $E-L_z$ space dominated by stars associated to a progenitor satellite is not necessarily dominated by clusters associated to the same accretion event. \\ However, the current reconstruction of the merger tree of the Galaxy is exactly based on these assumptions: (1) dynamical coherence of globular clusters in the $E-L_z$ space, (2) negligible overlap in the $E-L_z$ space of clusters originating in different satellite galaxies, (3) no kinematic heating of the in-situ population, (4) straightforward correspondance between field stars and clusters in the $E-L_z$ space, meaning that the regions of this space where field stars associated to Sequoia, Gaia Sausage-Enceladus, Helmi stream -- and other possible accretions -- have been identified are also the regions used as boundaries to assign clusters to each of these progenitors. \\
+Finally, a region of the $E-L_z$ space dominated by stars associated to a progenitor satellite is not necessarily dominated by clusters associated to the same accretion event. \\ However, the current reconstruction of the merger tree of the Galaxy is exactly based on these assumptions: (1) dynamical coherence of globular clusters in the kinematic spaces, (2) negligible overlap of clusters originating in different satellite galaxies in all the kinematic spaces, (3) no kinematic heating of the in-situ population, (4) straightforward correspondance between field stars and clusters in the $E-L_z$ space, meaning that the regions of this space where field stars associated to Sequoia, Gaia Sausage-Enceladus, Helmi stream -- and other possible accretions -- have been identified are also the regions used as boundaries to assign clusters to each of these progenitors. \\